-With inquisitive sea lions, sea turtles, rays, dolphins and penguins abundant in the island waters, snorkeling with wildlife in the Galapagos is a huge highlight.
-However, if you're traveling aboard a large ship, it can be disappointing to enter the water only to find yourself surrounded by more snorkelers than marine creatures.
-With our small groups, secluded snorkeling encounters are guaranteed, and you'll get much more direction and attention from our guides.
+With inquisitive sea lions, sea turtles, rays, dolphins and penguins abundant in the island waters, snorkeling with friendly Galapagos wildlife is a huge highlight.
+If you're traveling aboard a large ship, it can be disappointing to find yourself surrounded by more snorkelers than marine creatures, however.
+In our small groups, secluded snorkeling encounters are guaranteed, with much more direction and attention from our guides.

 Ecuador, though small, is one of the world's most geographically diverse countries, with a rich history.
-As a complement to your Galapagos adventure, we also include a visit to Quito (2019) or the Andean Highlands (2018).
-Stay near Otavalo at an authentic colonial hacienda and sample a taste of Ecudorian mountain culture.
-Or explore Quito's colonial history, reflected in extravagant churches and European, Moorish and indigenous influences that have made the 16th-century Old Town a World Heritage Site.
+As a complement to your Galapagos adventure, we include a visit to Quito, whose colonial heritage is reflected in extravagant churches and European, Moorish and indigenous influences that have made the 16th-century Old Town a UNESCO World Heritage Site.

 The Highest-Quality Gear for Comfort & Safety